Q. I took an advanced level stats course, but it is not within the required time frame. Can an exception be granted for me?

-For MEPN: Beginning with the 2017 application cycle, statistics must be from within three years of the application deadline.
+- For MEPN: Statistics must be completed within three years of the application deadline.

-For the Master of Science program: Completion of an introductory college-level statistics course must be from within five years of UCSF entry.
+- For the Master of Science program: Completion of an introductory college-level statistics course must be within five years of UCSF entry.
 A recent course is desirable.

-For the MS-HAIL program: Completion of an introductory college-level statistics course must be from within five years of UCSF entry.
+- For the MS-HAIL program: Completion of an introductory college-level statistics course must be within ten years of UCSF entry.
 A recent course is desirable.

-For the PhD program: Completion of a statistics course must be from within three years of UCSF entry.
+- For the PhD program: Completion of a statistics course must be within three years of UCSF entry.
 A recent course is desirable.

-For the DNP program: Completion of a statistics course must be from within three years of the application deadline.
+- For the DNP program: Completion of a statistics course must be within three years of the start of the program.

-Can the statistics course be a graduate level course?
-Yes.
+Q. Can the statistics course be a graduate level course?

-If I took a research class in which a portion of the content involved statistics, will that meet this requirement?
-No.
+Q. If I took a research class in which a portion of the content involved statistics, will that meet this requirement?

-If I took a statistics or quantitative research methods course for psychology, business, environmental science, public health, or other field, will it be acceptable?
-Almost certainly; if you have questions about a specific course, you may send a syllabus or course description to [email protected] for approval.
+Q. If I took a statistics or quantitative research methods course for psychology, business, environmental science, public health or other field, will it be acceptable?